daveremy/clubexpress-sdk/docs/development/next-session-plan.md

 4. Create tests in `tests/modules/courts/courts.module.test.ts`
 5. Create a script for testing court discovery in `scripts/test-courts.ts`
 6. Update the main index.ts to export the new module
+7. Run the authentication test (`npm run test:auth`) to ensure our changes don't break authentication

+## Development Process

+To maintain the quality and reliability of our SDK, we'll follow these practices during development:

+1. **Run Authentication Test**: Before committing any changes, run `npm run test:auth` to ensure we haven't broken the authentication functionality.

+2. **Create Court Discovery Test**: Develop a similar test script for court discovery that will become part of our standard testing process.

+3. **Incremental Development**: Implement and test one feature at a time, ensuring each component works before moving to the next.

+4. **Documentation Updates**: Keep documentation updated as we implement new features.

 ## Expected Challenges